 What is this about?
 Well, as you may know, Jobs to be Done not only discusses why an individual product is chosen in the first place, but also what makes users switch from one product to another.

-As Uber’s core Jobs to be Done competes not only with Lyft or traditional taxi companies but also with Citi Bikes, BART or simply walking, it needs to increase the switching costs of its experience as much as possible to form strong habits.
+As Uber’s core Jobs to be Done competes not only with Lyft or traditional taxi companies but also with Citi Bikes, BART or merely walking, it needs to increase the switching costs of its experience as much as possible to form healthy habits.

 So the new Uber Feed is not only about temporary entertainment, but to lock you further in the Uber app itself and to create a memorable experience which should convince you to pick Uber over and over again the next time you’re evaluating opportunities to get from A to B.